qwerty1423/no-autopilot-mod/README.md

 2. maybe change path to nuclear option directory in the `.csproj` (will have to fix this later)
 3. `dotnet build -c Release`

-Latest release might be reproducible as long as no silent hotfix or game update has occurred. (no guarantees here, so this is rather useless)
+Latest release might be reproducible as long as no silent hotfix or game update has occurred. (no guarantee here, so this is rather useless)